theernestagyemang/ErnestAgyemang-javaproject/README.md

 - Spring Security
 - GraphQL
 - Lombok
-- JUnit
-- Mockito

 ## Setup

 Instructions on how to set up the project locally.

-1. Clone the repository:
+1. Clone and run the repository:

    ```bash
    git clone https://github.com/theernestagyemang/ErnestAgyemang-javaproject.git